How to track your team’s time off

 Once they click on it and get to the Time Off page, they can click on the request button in the upper-right corner of the screen.

-They’ll get a request form to fill with the following information:
+They’ll get a request form to fill out with the following information:

-- The date range for their time off
+• The date range for their time off, and

-When they select the policy, they’ll be able to see the number of days available.
+When your team members select the policy, they’ll be able to see the number of days available.

 Once they select the date range, the form will calculate the total number of days they want to request, excluding any weekends or holidays in the range.